AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/github-issues/issue-templates.md

 !!! note

-    We don't expect contributors that are not Data Lab staff to use this issue template.
+    We don't expect you to use this issue template.
+    Only Data Lab staff should use this template.

 Use this issue template to track creating a semantically-versioned release associated with a project milestone.